 - Your students will develop a close relationship and bond with you if they like you as a teacher.

-- Lesson planning for this age group can be time consuming.
+- Lesson planning for this age group can be time-consuming.

-- Expect your school to require you to create mid terms and finals.
+- Expect your school to require you to create midterms and finals.

 Teaching adults as an ESL teacher – pros and cons

-Where you will work
+Where will you work

-- University positions are the most sought after.
+- University positions are the most sought-after.
 Decent pay and typically 1-3 months off paid per year.

-- Difficult positions to land, but if you land a university position it’s stable and enjoyable employment.
+- Difficult positions to land, but if you land a university position, it’s stable and enjoyable employment.

 - Golden handcuffs.
-Many ESL teachers who land these positions tend to get “stuck” there and not move on.
+Many ESL teachers who land these positions tend to get “stuck” and not move on.

 - You must know what you’re doing as you’ll be teaching more advanced concepts.